justlark/lark.gay/content/log/empire-of-normality-review.md

 +++
-title = "*Empire of Normality*: A review" description = """I recently read *Empire of Normality* by Robert Chapman, a history of how we conceptualize neurodiversity, an indictment of capitalism's role in pathologizing difference, and an argument that neurodivergent liberation is impossible under capitalism.
-Here's my review.""" date = 2024-10-22
+title = "*Empire of Normality*: A review" description = "I recently read *Empire of Normality* by Robert Chapman, a history of how we conceptualize neurodiversity, an indictment of capitalism's role in pathologizing difference, and an argument that neurodivergent liberation is impossible under capitalism.
+Here's my review." date = 2024-10-22

 [taxonomies]